lindavr/Docs/ContributorGuide/tools-and-setup.md

 ##Permissions in GitHub

-Anybody with a GitHub account can contribute to http://web.livefyre.com/ technical content through one of our [public repositories][DocsPubRepos].
-No special permissions are required.
+Anybody with a GitHub account can contribute to docs.microsoft.com content through one of our [public repositories][DocsPubRepos].
+No special permissions are required, as you have read access to public repositories by default.

-If you are a Microsoft PM or writer, you must work in one of our private content repositories.
-Visit [https://opensourcehub.microsoft.com/](https://opensourcehub.microsoft.com/) to obtain the read permissions that will let you make contributions through the private repo - sign in to GitHub using the button > click Azure > click **Join a team** or **Join another team**, and then search for and join the **azure-content-read** group.
+**Note:** If you are a Microsoft employee, you must work in one of our private content repositories.
+First visit [https://opensourcehub.microsoft.com/](https://opensourcehub.microsoft.com/) to join your Github and Microsoft credentials for the GitHub "Microsoft" organization.
+Then ask a member of your content development team to add you to the appropriate GitHub team for read permissions in your private repository.
+Once you have read permissions, you will be able to fork the private repository later.

 ## Install Git for Windows